 Non-EU companies providing the above digitised services to local consumers must comply with EU VAT compliance regime.
 This meant registering their company with the tax offices of each country where they were selling, and then making regular filings and payments of VAT.

-However, this was all simplified in 2003.
-Non-EU companies may now register with just one of the 28 member states’ tax authorities, and submit all filings and payments to that tax office.
+However, this was all simplified in 2003, and been incorporated into the new 2015 reforms.
+Non-EU companies may now register with just one of the 28 member states’ tax authorities, and submit all filings and payments to that tax office via the MOSS portal.
 This will include country locations of each customer (with the appropriate national VAT rate charged), which the tax office will then use to allocate and split the VAT payment between the other appropriate tax authorities.

 Many larger non-EU companies have elected instead to form local companies in one of the EU countries, and contract with EU consumers through this company/branch.
 This gives special VAT advantages as (only until 2015), the branch would only use the VAT rate of the country where it is established.
 Based on this, many companies (e.g. Amazon) have elected to locate their European branches in Luxembourg with the EU’s lowest VAT rate, 15% (3% on digital books).